 |Age||Aviva||AXA Life||HSBC Insurance||Manulife|

 While both term and whole insurance are geared towards providing financial security, they also differ in some aspects.
 Choosing between the two can be overwhelming given that both of them come with unique benefits.

 The most important thing to consider when choosing between the two is to consider first why you are buying life insurance.

 You can select a term life insurance if you need to replace your income over a certain period such as when raising kids or paying off the mortgage.

-Term life is also ideal when one wants affordable coverage that does not result in unnecessary financial burden.
+Term life is also ideal when one wants affordable coverage that does not result in unnecessary financial burdens.

 When to choose Whole Life

 Whole Life Insurance is ideal for people who want to provide money to their heirs to pay off for things like debt.
-The policy is also ideal for people who have lifelong dependent such as partner or child with special needs.
+The policy is also ideal for people who have lifelong dependent such as partners or children with special needs.

 Whole life is also good for people who want to spend retirement savings and still leave some inheritance money to their loved ones.